mathspp/mathspp/pages/02.blog/04.pydonts/naming-matters/item.en.md

 following the PEP 8 guide.

-## CamelCase
+## PascalCase

-You can find the CamelCase convention often on classes.
+You can find the PascalCase convention often on classes.
 That is the most common use case for this convention.

 What this means is that your classes will look like: